renpy/renpy/sphinx/source/layeredimage.rst

 used to generate the default names of attributes inside the group.

 The name may be followed by the `auto` keyword.
-If it's present, after any attributes in the group have been declared, Ren'Py will scan it's list of images for those of the form `image`\_`group`\_`attribute`, where image is the name of the layered image and group is the name of this group.
+If it's present, after any attributes in the group have been declared, Ren'Py will scan its list of images for those that match the group's pattern (see below).
 Any images that are found that do not correspond to declared attributes are then added to the group as if declared with the attribute statement.

 Properties can then be declared on the first line of the group, and it can take a block that contains properties and attributes.

+There are two properties that are specific to groups.

+`variant`
+    If given, this should be a string.
+If present, it adds a variant element that becomes part of automatically-generated image names and the pattern used to search for automatically-defined attributes.

+`prefix`
+    If given, this is a prefix that is concatenated using an underscore with the manually or automatically defined attributes names.
+So if prefix is "leftarm", and the attribute name "hip" is encountered, the attribute "leftarm_hip" is defined instead.

-The group statement doesn't take any properties on it's own, but instead takes the same properties ``attribute`` does.
-Properties supplied to the group are passed to the attributes inside the group, unless overridden by the same property of the attribute.
+The group statement also takes the same properties ``attribute`` does.
+Properties supplied to the group are passed to the attributes inside the group, unless overridden by the same property of the attribute itself.

+**Pattern.** The image pattern used consists of:

+* The name of the image, with spaces replaced with underscores.
+* The name of the group.
+* The name of the variant.
+* The name of the attribute.

+All combined with underscores.
+For example, if we have a layerimage with the name "augustina work", and the group "eyes", this will match images that match the pattern augustina_work_eyes_`attribute`.
+With a `variant` of `blue`, it would match the pattern augustina_work_eyes_blue_`attribute`.

 Always
 ^^^^^^